-The term time-to-digital converter is used when talking about time interval measurements in the range of 1 nanosecond down to the picosecond range.
-The first TDCs have been developed for scientific and research purposes.
+Time-to-digital converters (TDCs) are devices used to measure time intervals in the range of 1 nanosecond down to the picosecond range.
+The first time-to-digital converters have been developed for scientific and research purposes.
 They have been realized as a combination of time-to-analog (TAC) and analog-to-digital (ADC) converter.
 A sophisticated design of the TAC together with limitations to update rate or multihit capability make these solutions inattractive for industrial applications.

 The TDC-GP2 is the next generation of acam general-purpose TDCs.
 Higher resolution and smaller package size make it ideal for cost-sensitive industrial applications.
 With special function blocks like a fire pulse generator, stop enable, temperature measurement, and clock control, it is perfectly suited for flowmeter and heat-meter applications.